CtrlK

 Distinctiveness Conflict Risk

-The mention of 'Reddit Ads API' specifically is fairly distinctive and unlikely to conflict with generic advertising or other platform-specific ad skills.
-However, terms like 'campaigns', 'targeting', and 'conversions' are shared across many ad platform skills, creating some overlap risk.
+'Reddit Ads API' is fairly distinctive and unlikely to conflict with generic advertising or other platform-specific ad skills.
+However, terms like 'campaigns', 'targeting', and 'conversions' are generic enough to potentially overlap with other ad platform skills (Google Ads, Facebook Ads, etc.).

 2 / 3